thm-projects/arsnova-flashcards/tests/HOWTOTEST.md

 ## Linux Steps (Ubuntu)
 1. Install the npm package dependencies inside the local repository **"flashcards folder"** `meteor npm install`
 1. Install the mongodb-tools: `sudo apt-get install mongo-tools`
-1. Install Node.js 6.xx, 7.xx and newer won't work with chimp.
-You can check your current version with the command 'node -v'.
+1. Install Node.js 6.xx.
+7.xx and newer won't work with chimp.
+You can check your current version with the command `node -v`.
 1. Update the OpenJDK `sudo apt-get install openjdk-9-jdk`
 1. Create a symbolic link to the conf files, if your openjdk version is lower than 9~b177-2
      > cd /usr/lib/jvm/java-9-openjdk-amd64